mbridak/not1mm/README.md

 I've recently added portions of code to watch for WSTJ-X and fldigi QSOs.
 I've added the Weekly RTTY Test, So RTTY could be tested.
 Also added FT8/4 and RTTY to ARRL Field Day and ARRL VHF.
-Praying that it works.
-I'll add more details later.
+Found works better if you don't use FlDigi for making the QSO at all.
+Rather just using it as a RTTY modem and sending the text for it to send from Not1MM using the function keys or ESM.

 ### Other not so supported contests